 By 1879, Hadden was able to buy 55 acres on the west side of Catawba and built the original Sunnyside Tower family farmhouse.
 His children loved to climb the winding staircase from the third floor to the tower, and in later years, they followed rambling corridors that led to dead-end crannies created as additions to the house.
 The huge living room was known for the concerts given by accomplished pianists who were members of the Hadden and Duteher families.
 In 1892, Marion Hadden organized the Catawba Ladies Afternoon Club.
 More than 10,000 fruit trees were planted at SunnySide, one of the first orchards to have a "soup house" building to house the equipment needed to mix the newly developed fruit sprays.
 Rocks, removed from the land so that it could be cultivated, were stacked by hand to make the tall stone walls that ran along the Stonehenge Road.

-The enchanting history continues...so, come to SunnySide Tower to get THE-REST-OF-THE-STORY in person from Owners/Innkeepers Peter Stokes and Julie McKenna Stokes.
-Create your own bit of history at SunnySide Tower....and start a new tradition at the Tower!
+The enchanting history and unique tales continue on...so, come to SunnySide Tower to get THE-REST-OF-THE-STORY in person from Owners/Innkeepers Peter Stokes and Julie McKenna Stokes.
+Create your own bit of history with family and friends...and START A NEW TRADITION AT THE TOWER!